Help us restore the Pavilion and return the heart to the centre of Sir Walter Scott’s Gardens

-- Re-build the roof.
-Timbers will be repaired and re-used whenever possible, and glass reinstated in the same positions
+- Re-built the roof.
+Timbers were repaired and re-used whenever possible, and glass reinstated in the same positions

-- Introduce guttering to safely distribute rainwater and protect timbers vulnerable to rot
+- Introduced guttering to safely distribute rainwater and protect timbers vulnerable to rot

-- Repair damaged stonework.
-The stone will be conserved and fixed back together to ensure that as much as possible of the original stone stays in place.
+- Repaired the damaged stonework.
+The stone was conserved and fixed back together to ensure that as much as possible of the original stayed in place.

-- Sandstone shield motifs originally lined the outside of the Pavilion.
-These will be reinstated to their original positions
+- Reinstated sandstone shield motifs which originally lined the outside of the Pavilion.

-- The Furnace House roof will be repaired, and a stable door fitted so that the upper part can be left open
+- The Furnace House roof has been repaired, and a stable door fitted so that the upper part can be left open

-- Improve access by lowering the internal floors so there is less of a step at the front door.
-A short ramp will also be provided
+- Improved access by lowering the internal floors so there is less of a step at the front door.

 What will the restored Pavilion be used for?